ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

          ![Art Folder Collision](../../img/EditorManual/Abilities/ArtFolderCollision.png "Art Folder Collision"){: .center}

-     4. Right click the Art folder, and hover over Create Network Context to select "New Client Context Containing This" to ensure better performance for the game by wrapping the art in a Client Context.
+     4. Right click the Art folder, and hover over **"Create Network Context..."** to select **"New Client Context Containing This"** to ensure better performance for the game by wrapping the art in a Client Context.

          Now that we've created a visible object that can be picked up, it needs to do something!